OpenNMT/OpenNMT-py/docs/source/FAQ.md

 You need to add the following option:

-* `quant_layers: ['w_1', 'w_2', 'w_3', 'linear_values', 'linear_query', 'linear_keys', 'final_linear']`
+* `quant_layers: ['w_1', 'w_2']`

-These are the layers of the PositionWise Feed-Forward from the Encoder/Decoder and the Self-Attention module layers.
+These are the layers of the PositionWise Feed-Forward from the Encoder/Decoder.

+At the moment, for a given layer you cannot mix LoRa and 8bit compression.
+(TODO List)

 ## Can I get word alignments while translating?